env0/env0-migration-tool/TFC/migrate-state/README.md

 ## Note

-- only workspaces with Terraform version <1.6.0 are supported
+- only workspaces with Terraform version <1.6.0 are supported. the remote version of the workspace and environment is irrelevant, we use `ignore_remote_version` when pushing the state
+- only Terraform <1.6.0 will manage to run the script
+- the script overrides existing workspaces in env0!